arstepanyan/Getting-and-Cleaning-Data/README.md

 2. run_analysis.R
     _The script to transform data from Coursera website to a tidy data_
 3. CodeBook.md
-    _List of all variables in tidy data set with their types and descriptions_
+    _List of all variables in tidy data set with their descriptions_

 ### Understanding and running the run_analysis.R script